LucIJspeert/StarPopSim/README.md

 **StarPopSim has only been tested in Python 3.6**.
 Using older versions could result in unexpected errors, although any Python 3 version is expected to work.
+Pyhon 2.x will cause certain funcitons to break.

 **Package dependencies:** NumPy >= 1.16.0, SciPy, matplotlib, SimCADO (for imaging functionality; also requires synphot), astropy (for .fits functionality), photutils (for photometry functionality)